 What is proportional representation?
-Parties from across the political spectrum are lining up against our voting system and calling for proportional representation, but what does that term mean?
+Parties from across the political spectrum are lining up against Westminster’s voting system and calling for proportional representation, but what does that term mean?
 There are lots of different ways to decide who gets to...
 Posted 06 Dec 2019

 Local elections: How voters in England were cheated by a broken voting system Local democracy in England and Wales has long been under strain – with contests often seeing dismally low turnout, or indeed no contest taking place at all.
 But new research from the ERS adds fresh...
 Posted 30 Jul 2019